microbiomedata/enviroMS/README.md

     ```

-- Build the image from source:
+- Or to build the image from source:

     ```bash
     docker build -t enviroms:latest .